 1 When CTCA HCAHPS scores are published on the CMS website, HospitalCompare.gov, they may differ slightly from the data presented on the following pages.
 This is because CMS adjusts the data submitted by third party vendors for all US hospitals in order to make the patient populations as similar as possible across hospitals.
 For further information, visit http://www.hcahpsonline.org/home.aspx.

-2 The scores included in this booklet for Western are not reported to CMS because Western does not participate in Medicare/Medicaid programs; however, Press Ganey (at our request) administers the HCAHPS survey to discharged Western patients and then reports the results to CTCA.
+2 The scores included for Western are not reported to CMS because Western does not participate in Medicare/Medicaid programs; however, Press Ganey (at our request) administers the HCAHPS survey to discharged Western patients and then reports the results to CTCA.

-CTCA outpatient oncology survey scores are part of a larger data set that includes 292 other US hospitals that also partner with Press Ganey® for outpatient oncology results.
+CTCA outpatient oncology survey scores are part of a larger data set that includes 324 other US hospitals that also partner with Press Ganey for outpatient oncology results.
 These US hospitals include national cancer institutions such as Memorial Sloan Kettering, Cleveland Clinic, Dana-Farber and Fox Chase Cancer Center, among many others.

-Press Ganey gathered the data presented in the charts below from patients seen between July 1, 2014, and June 30, 2015.
-The data presented in the charts below are average scores using a 5-point Likert scale , in which a response is converted from very poor (0) to very good (100).
+Press Ganey gathered the data presented in the charts below from patients seen between January 1, 2015, and December 31, 20151.
+The data presented in the charts below are average scores using a 5-point Likert scale, in which a response is converted from very poor (0) to very good (100).